lighterio/ltl/README.md

 ### ltl.setPartsVar(name)
- * `name` is the name of the argument that an ltl template receives from a template that uses it as an abstract template.
+ * `name` is the name of the argument that an ltl template receives from a template that calls it as an abstract template.
    (Default: `p`)

 ## Language